The Simple Guide to Charity Auction Analytics

 TL;DR

-Without good auction data, you may be wondering why your auction fell flat or why you only raised a few thousand dollars.
+Without good auction data, you may wonder why your auction fell flat or why you only raised a few thousand dollars.

 But not everyone is excited about running the numbers.
-Most guides on auction reporting will put you to sleep before you can even generate your reports.
+Most guides on auction reporting put you to sleep before you can generate reports.

-This guide answers the most common questions about measuring and analyzing auction data without the technical jargon.
-We’ll answer:
+This guide answers common questions without technical jargon.
+We cover:

 • What reports will my auction platform generate?

-• Which metrics does my auction platform not track?
+• Which metrics does my platform not track?

-• Which auction metrics should I track if I don’t have auction software?
+• Which metrics should I track if I do not have auction software?

-• How do I transfer my auction reports to another platform?
+• How do I transfer reports to another platform?

 • What are good benchmarks?

-• How do I compare auction data from different years?
+• How do I compare data from different years?

-• What do I need to include in auction receipts for donors?
+• What do I need in auction receipts for donors?

 • Do any platforms use AI to analyze auction data?

-Different platforms have different names for their auction analytics and reports, but your software will most likely run:
+Different platforms use different names.
+But your software will most likely run:

-• A Revenue Report - This shows total income, total fees, and revenue sources (bidding vs. donations).
+A revenue report.
+Total income, total fees, and revenue sources (bidding vs donations).
 This gives you the big picture of financial performance.

-• An Item Performance Report - This reveals which items got bidders excited and which were ignored.
-Look at final sale prices and the number of bids per item.
-It’ll tell you what items you should bring again next year, and which ones should be phased out.
+An item performance report.
+Shows which items got bidders excited and which were ignored.
+Look at final sale prices and bids per item.
+It tells you what to bring back next year and what to phase out.

-• An Attendee Report - This report records how many attendees registered for your event (or the number of tickets sold) and how many attendees participated.
+An attendee report.
+Records how many registered (or tickets sold) and how many participated.

 Learn more about bidder behaviors and which reports matter most.

-• Volunteer hours - Record staff and volunteer hours.
-If too much time is going into your event with little funds raised, you may have to rethink your event.
+Volunteer hours.
+Record staff and volunteer time.
+If too much time goes in with little raised, rethink your event.

-• Donor satisfaction - Either send out surveys for a quantitative approach, or simply ask your donors how they enjoyed the auction to measure donor satisfaction.
+Donor satisfaction.
+Send surveys or simply ask donors how they enjoyed the auction.

-• Sponsor metrics - Keep a careful record of who sponsored your events and how much they gave each year.
+Sponsor metrics.
+Keep a record of who sponsored and how much they gave each year.

-If you’re not using online tools that automatically generate reports, track these 20 essential auction metrics:
+If you are not using online tools that generate reports automatically, track these 20 essential metrics:

 1. Net revenue